Welcome to this Four Corners Alliance Group Review

 Provided the $29.95 USD monthly payment keeps coming in, everyone gets paid except affiliates at the bottom.

-It also offers a product layer, which involves a one-time payment at any given level (and capped by the matrix structure), is less likely to be as attractive as the commissions for newsletter fee.
+It also offers a product layer, which involves a one-time payment at any given level (and capped by the matrix structure), which is less likely to be as attractive as the commissions for newsletter fee.

 You will find evidence in the Four Corners Alliance Group marketing material showing the newsletter as a means to attract monthly dues, which will be distributed as commissions through the 4X7 matrix system.